Retire to Canada – Pros, Cons, and Costs in 2026

 All prices are from Numbeo and Expatistan, two websites that crowdsource prices and living costs from thousands of users and contributors.
 Be aware that other major cities like Toronto where average living everyday expenses may be higher than in Halifax, but also smaller cities tend to be cheaper.

-How To Retire to Canada From the USA
+How Can You Retire to Canada From the USA?

 If you are not a Canadian citizen, obtaining a permanent resident visa to retire in Canada is quite difficult if you have no significant residential ties to the country (like family or ancestry).